“Capital of the Ruins”

 Private Rick Hoffman to his diary

-St Lo would later be named “Capital of the Ruins” by the playwright Samuel Beckett after visiting this town with the Irish Red Cross in August 1945.
-This small Norman town was effectively wiped off the face of the earth with over 90% of its infrastructure damaged and hundreds killed.
-Fiery payloads were dropped through the terrible night.
+Fiery payloads were dropped through my father’s terrible night.
 When morning finally came, he and the others were ordered to form up outside, and he saw few if any buildings left intact.
-During that night of clinging to the hope that he would somehow survive the “friendly” bombs, it seems that his only “strategy” was to listen to the sheer grip of fear along with his desire to do whatever he could to make it from one minute to the next.
+During that night of clinging to the hope that he would somehow survive the “friendly” bombs, his only “strategy” was to follow the grip of fear and do whatever he could to survive from one minute to the next.
 He was desperate to get away from the incessant and horrifying assault.
 There was nowhere to go accept on his belly; a belly filled with the sickness of war.

 He wrote, “I ruined my fingertips during the bombings it was so scary.”